Wuyue: Cultural legacy

 The Wuyue Kingdom cemented the cultural and economic dominance of the Wuyue region in China for centuries to come, as well as creating a lasting regional cultural tradition distinctive from the rest of China.
-The leaders of the kingdom were noted patrons of Buddhism, and architecture, temple decoration, and religious sculptures related to Buddhism.
-The cultural distinctiveness that began developing over this period persists to this day as the Wuyue region speaks a group of Chinese languages called Wu (the most famous variant of which is Shanghainese), has distinctive cuisine and other cultural traits.
-The Baochu Pagoda, constructed during the reign of Qian Chu, was one of many temples and pagodas built under the patronage of the Wuyue kings.
+The leaders of the kingdom were noted patrons of Buddhism.
+The cultural distinctiveness preserved from the ancient Baiyue and earlier Wu and Yue Kingdoms persists to this day as the Wuyue region speaks a group of Chinese languages called Wu (the most famous variant of which is Shanghainese), has distinctive cuisine and other cultural traits.

 Infrastructure

-The physical legacy of the Wuyue Kingdom was the creation of the system of canals and dikes which allowed the region to become the most agriculturally rich region of China for many centuries.
-As a result, shrines to Qian Liu sprang up all across the region, and many can still be found today.
+The primary physical legacy of the Wuyue Kingdom was the creation of the system of canals and dikes which allowed the region to become the most agriculturally rich region of China for many centuries.
+The leaders of the kingdom were also noted patrons of Buddhist architecture and sculpture, responsible for many of the region's continuing landmarks including the Liuhe, Leifeng, and Baochu Pagodas in Hangzhou and the leaning Tiger Hill Pagoda in Suzhou.
+The region's Tiantai School had already become prominent under the earlier Sui and Tang dynasties but the patronage of the Qian kings and Song emperors continued to make Jiangsu and Zhejiang's temples particularly influential within China and abroad, greatly influencing Korean and Japanese Buddhism and instructing many of their important monks.

+The excellent condition of Hangzhou under this era and its people's loyalty to the Song directly led to its later use as the new imperial capital under the Southern Song.
+Under the early Song, the Qian royal family were treated as second only to the ruling Zhao imperial family, as reflected in the Hundred Family Surnames.
+Subsequently, many shrines were erected across the Wuyue region where the kings of Wuyue were memorialised and sometimes worshipped as dictating weather and agriculture.
+Many of these shrines remain today, the most prominent example being the Temple of the Qian Kings near West Lake in Hangzhou, erected with Song patronage and memorialized by stelas and placards by Su Dongpo, the Kangxi and Qianlong Emperors, and others.

 Personal legacy

 Qian Liu was often known as the "Dragon King" or the "Sea Dragon King" because of his extensive hydro-engineering schemes which "tamed" the seas.
 The kings of Wuyue continue to enjoy positive treatment in orthodox history.
 They were popularly revered because of the hydro-engineering works, ensuring the economic prosperity of the region, and for finally surrendering to the Song dynasty, which ensured both a unified Chinese nation and that the region would not be ravaged by war.

-During the early Song dynasty, the Qian royal family were treated as second only to the ruling Zhao imperial family, as reflected in the Hundred Family Surnames.
-Subsequently, many shrines were erected across the Wuyue region where the kings of Wuyue were memorialised, and sometimes, worshipped as dictating weather and agriculture.
-Many of these shrines, known as "Shrine of the Qian King" or "Temple to the Qian King", remain today, the most popularly visited example being that near West Lake in Hangzhou.